January is traditionally the time to take some gifts back or make the most of the sales, before we all have to get back to work!

-With the credit crunch taking its toll and companies falling by the wayside, this sort of protection is especially important.
+This sort of protection is especially important.
 If you buy something and the company goes under, Section 75 protection means that you can claim your money back from your credit card company.

-N.B.
 This also applies to items that are bought abroad.

 It’s so important to use this protection for expensive purchases – and even if you don’t particularly need a credit card it may be worthwhile getting one just to use for this purpose.

 If you’re wary of credit cards, don’t be – as long as you’re sensible you can use them to your financial advantage.
 Set up a direct debit to pay off the credit card bill every month and you won’t get stung by any charges.

 - Get a cashback credit card – which rewards you with money, airmiles or points which you can redeem against purchases every time you spend on it.
 Get all the info in our full article on cashback credit cards.